 - Acute phase - lasting 7 days to 90 days

 - Post Acute Withdrawal Syndrome (PAWS) â€“ lasting up to 2 years

 The length of time to get completely free of the benzodiazepines varies according to the benzodiazepine that the patient was taking.
-A short acting drug like Xanax has a short acute withdrawal phase, usually lasting around 7 days.
-A long acting benzodiazepine like Klonopin can have acute withdrawal symptoms that last 90 days.
+A short acting drug, like Xanax, has a short acute withdrawal phase, usually lasting around 7 days.
+A long acting benzodiazepine, like Valium, can have acute withdrawal symptoms which last 90 days.